Eagle: 10 Surprising Facts about the Raptor

 They grow old, their bodies weaken, and they die, apart from dying of old age.
 Eagles die from the following diseases:

-West Nile virus
+West Nile Virus

-WRES virus
+WRES Virus

 It also affects bald eagles and is said to be similar to the hepatitis C virus in humans, with symptoms such as seizures, tremors, brain damage and death.

-BeHV virus
+BeHV Virus

 It is infected by vultures that do not show symptoms, so it has not been established whether the virus is the actual cause of the disease.

-Other injuries
+Other Injuries

 Infection also comes when eagles’ wounds are infected, and in the absence of treatment in the wild, infection usually kills them.

-Artificial Death
+Unnatural Death

 Sometimes eagles do not die from old age or disease, and there are some unnatural reasons as follows:

-Wind turbines
+Wind Turbines

 One of the most important causes of the unnatural death of eagles is wind turbines, as they get caught during flying in the blades of the turbines and get killed.